 the sign in Hebrew says, Welcome to those who come in the name of God

 The rabbis teach us that we must all be accountants, but this does not mean in a professional sense.
-Based on Biblical references and Talmudic writings the rabbis say that each day each one of us must make an accounting.
+Based on Biblical references and Talmudic writings the rabbis say that each day each one of us must make a personal accounting.

-What we have done to make a contribution to mankind, what have we done to harm the earth?
+What have we done to contribute to mankind, what have we done to harm the earth?

-Rabbi Moshe Haim Luzzato points out in The Path of the Just, God took man on "a tour" of the earth, and said, Man, look at this beautiful earth I have created! and I have done in all for you.
-Take heed and be careful not to harm my earth.
+Rabbi Moshe Haim Luzzato points out in The Path of the Just, God took man on "a tour" of the earth, and said, Man, look at this beautiful earth I have created! and I have done it all for you.
+Take heed not to harm my earth.

 Have we harmed God's earth in any way today?
 Have we polluted the earth?
-Have we caused sorry to mankind?
+Have we caused sorrow to mankind?
 We must do an accounting.